 As I use Instagram a lot for my travel planning, I’d like to show you an image by Yuri Beletsky, a nightscape photographer.
 This image was taken around the same time as my visit to Northern Chile.
-The colours and the lights are not from light polution but from airglow in the sky.
+The colors and the lights are not from light pollution but from airglow in the sky.

 Crazy night sky !
 Milky Way and bright airglow over the Magellan telescopes – what a view from Atacama desert in Chile.
 The bright orange “cloudy” structure on the sky is actually not light pollution (!), this is atmospheric airglow (red emission).
 It was surprisingly bright indeed.
 If you want learn a bit more about airglow, here is a fantastic recent description by Les Cowley: http://www.atoptics.co.uk/fza67.htm #Chile #airglow #special_shots #hot_shotz #atacama #nightsky #night #nighttime #stars #astrophotography #apod #stargazing #longexpoelite #universetoday #travel #earthpix #awesome_earthpix #discoverearth #awesomeearth #thebest_capture #wonderful_places #travel_captures #instagood #instacool #amazing_longexpo #longexpoelite #SpaceAttraction #nightphotography #nightscaper

 After the introduction, we finally got to the point of the actual stargazing!
-There were 2 telescopes pointed at the sky and we each got our turn for looking through them.
-First we looked at the sky without telescope and could see many stars with the naked eye.
+There were 2 telescopes pointed at the sky and we each got our turn looking through them.
+First, we looked at the sky without a telescope and could see many stars with the naked eye.

 This was already a real treat, as the sky was pitch black and everywhere around us, little bright lights kept popping up.
 The longer you look the more stars you could see!

 The two telescopes were different in magnification and we got to see Orion first.
 From the second telescope, we even got closer.
-I really loved this way of viewing, because first you see its position the sky and then much closer.
+I really loved this way of viewing, because first, you see its position in the sky and then much closer.